Bath Area Food Bank

 How does Bath Area Food Bank spend its money?

 Bath Area Food Bank directs 100% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to Bath Area Food Bank tax-deductible?